calico/catnap/README.md

 `caspar` contains the code for the Combined Age and Survival Prediction of Aging Rate (CASPAR) model - a regression model that combines both chronological age and mortality data as signals and takes advantage of longitudinal measurements.
-A standalone version of CASPAR containing only the general purpose model is found at <link>.
+A standalone version of CASPAR containing only the general purpose model will be release shortly.

 `network` contains the code to reproduce our results on applying Time Varying Graph Lasso (TVGL) and the nonparanormal SKEPTIC estimator to infer a sparse time-varying graphical model on our data and to run consensus (spectral) clustering